 Interacting with storage – be it main memory, local storage, or cloud storage – is one of the hardest challenges faced by application and platform developers.
 We have a “kitchen sink” of solutions available today, each optimized for a specific workload.
 The SimpleStore project aims at simplifying the use of storage for modern cloud, edge, serverless, and big data applications.
-Our recent presentation at HPTS overviews the project.
+Our recent presentation at HPTS overviews the broader research project.
 We tackle the problem under two broad umbrellas: